Navy airman ambushed victims in California slayings, police say

-SAN DIEGO (Reuters) - A Navy airman behind a January murder-suicide in California came home from a New Year’s celebration and lay in wait for a man and a woman he had partied with, shooting them before killing a fellow Navy lieutenant and them himself, authorities said on Wednesday.
+(Reuters) - A Navy airman behind a January murder-suicide in California came home from a New Year’s celebration and lay in wait for a man and a woman he had partied with, shooting them before killing a fellow Navy lieutenant, police said on Wednesday.

 The motive for the killings by Navy Lieutenant John Reeves, 25, remained unclear, the San Diego County Sheriff’s Department said in a statement as they concluded their investigation.

-Police said they had learned within days of the New Year’s Day slayings that Reeves was responsible for killing the three people.
+Police had found within days of the New Year’s Day slayings that Reeves was responsible for killing the three people.
 The latest findings said ballistics tests conclusively showed him to be the sole gunman.

 Reeves and Navy Lieutenant David Reis, 25, had been pilots in training at a local air station and shared a condominium in the Southern California resort island of Coronado.